banasibb/Employee_Database_challenge/README.md

 The output of this analysis is here: [retirement_titles.csv](https://github.com/banasibb/Employee_Database_challenge/blob/12682cfdb9abefb968f84cf8ed86310e71967639/retirement_titles.csv)<br />

 ### Unique Titles
-Because some employees may have multiple titles in the database—for example, due to promotions—you’ll need to use the DISTINCT ON statement to create a table that contains the most recent title of each employee.
+Because some employees may have multiple titles in the database—for example, due to promotions, a DISTINCT ON statement was used to create a table that contains the most recent title of each employee.
 ```
 SELECT DISTINCT ON (rt.emp_no)
 	rt.emp_no,